Welcome Visitors! Seasonal Updates and Information for Visiting Sheep Pasture

 Q: Are dogs allowed at Sheep Pasture?

 Please note: For safety reasons dogs may not be allowed on site on specific days throughout the year.
-Dogs and other pets are not allowed on site during the NRT's Harvest Fair in October or at some other events.
-Please check the specific event page for information.
+Dogs and other pets are not allowed on site during the NRT's Harvest Fair in October, Spring Farm Festival in May and at some other events.
+Please check the specific event page for information or contact NRT prior to the date to inquire.
 The NRT reserves the right to restrict or remove dogs and/or other pets from its property at any time if needed, regardless of advertising.
-Working service dogs are always welcome at NRT and its events.
+Working service dogs trained to perform specific tasks for their handlers are always welcome at NRT and its events.

-Q: Are the farm animals accessible in the spring and summer?
+Q: Are the farm animals accessible in all seasons?

-At the chicken display area there are coin operated grain feeders available that dispense chicken feed which can be fed to the birds.
+Beginning in late spring, at the chicken display area there are coin operated grain feeders available that dispense chicken feed which can be fed to the birds.
 This food is a type of chicken grain that will not interfere with their diets.
 The feeders accept quarters and are generally available from spring through fall.
+Any funds collected are used to help support the chickens throughout the year.
 Individuals who are booking a party or hall rental may also request to purchase chicken feed from NRT ahead of time so guests can feed the birds.
 Please discuss this with an NRT staff member when you are reserving your rental or party.

 Q: Do I ever have to make special arrangements to use the Sheep Pasture property?

 A: Yes, there are times when it is necessary to make special event arrangements with the NRT to use the property.
-If you are bringing a large group, hosting a business or family event, bringing in outside food or entertainment, or requesting specific use of certain areas of the property, these are considered property rentals and require pre-approval from the NRT.
+If you are bringing a group, hosting a business or large family event, bringing in outside food or entertainment, using the property as any part of a business operation, or requesting specific use of certain areas of the property, these are considered property rentals and require pre-approval from the NRT, as well as a rental fee.
 If you have an event or activity you are interested in hosting at Sheep Pasture, please contact the NRT office at 508-238-6049 or by email at least 60-90 days prior to your event.
 Please note that days do fill quickly and not all dates are available.

 All activities that are for any commercial or fundraising use, including fund raising by non-profit organizations, private or group lessons, meetings, or similar events, must make arrangements with the NRT office in advance, and a fee may be assessed for use.
-Photographers must be business level members to use Sheep Pasture for client sessions or mini sessions.
+Photographers must be business/photography level members to use Sheep Pasture for client sessions or mini sessions; one day photographer passes are also available.
 Individuals or organizations must be members of NRT in order to rent/ reserve spaces at Sheep Pasture.
 Organizations or individuals who do not receive approval from NRT prior to their event or who violate their use agreement may be asked to leave the property by any staff member.

 Q: How can I get a different question answered?